louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 ance.
 Small businesses will need separate insurance policies to cover professional services, vehicles and employees.

-2. Commercial Multiple Peril Policies
+2. Startrek Commercial Multiple Peril Policies
-Larger companies might purchase a commercial package policy or customize their policies to meet the special risks they face.
+Larger companies can purchase a startrek commercial package policy or customize their policies to meet the special risks they face.
 Commercial multiple peril poli- cies, often purchased by corporations, bundle property, boiler and machinery, crime and general liability coverage together.
 Larger firms employee a risk man- ager to help determine the company’s exposure to certain risks.

-3. In-Home Business Policies
+3. Startrek In-Home Business Policies
 There are several insurance options designed to address the special needs of home businesses.
 - Homeowners Policy Endorsement: Homeowners may be able to add a